 5. Love Your Job

-If you don’t love your job, then you can’t expect the same from any of your team.
+If you don’t love your job, you can’t expect the same from any of your team.
 You may think that attending to everyone else’s needs is enough, but personal unhappiness can adversely affect everyone around you.

 Make sure that you are truly content with your position and that you are also focused on self-care.
 Doing what is necessary to make yourself happy is not only the best way to inspire your team — it is the best way to live your life.